 “The Lord is pleased to accomplish His mission through the saints of local congregations.”
 As an autonomous church, Hunter expects the Plano campus to be smaller but able to go deeper.
 They will be able to strengthen the community within their community.
 They will be better neighbors.
 This is his hope for Plano through this transition and for many years to come.

-We plan to let Covenant Members vote on transition in February 2018.
-If the vote passes, we will plan on transitioning off in early 2019.
 As we did with the Denton transition, Plano staff will begin to preach more and more locally as roll off approaches, even while following sermon series that are being streamed to other campuses.

 Ever since we began talking about campus transitions, we have relied on the prompting of the Holy Spirit for the timing of when each campus should roll off.
 We have looked at three key indicators: 1) the man, 2) the leadership and 3) the membership.
 Does the campus pastor have the conviction and calling to lead a church?
 Is the leadership of the campus (elders, deacons and staff) prepared for the transition?
 Does the membership affirm the direction and are they committed to this new mission?